The guidance below will help you work through percentage calculation problems including those found on the percentage worksheets page.

 two places to the right:

-The formula for calculating percentages or for converting from percentages are relatively simple.
+The formulas for calculating percentages or for converting from percentages are relatively simple.

 To convert a fraction or decimal to a percentage, multiply by 100:

-To convert a percentage to a fraction, divide by 100 and reduce the
+To convert a percent to a fraction, divide by 100 and reduce the

 fraction (if possible):

 The following two examples show how to calculate percentages.

 1) 12 people out of a total of 25 were female.
 What percentage were